You are here

 Rolled storage of oversize documents, NY State Archives, Albany, NY

-Oversize items in flat boxes, Niagara Falls Public Library, Niargara Falls, NY
+Oversize items in flat boxes, Niagara Falls Public Library, Niagara Falls, NY

 Polyester enclosures for fragile documents, NY State Archives, Albany, NY